BACHELOR OF ARTS

 Make a difference helping others.

-Mercyhurst University’s degree in social work provides students with the opportunity to pursue their desire to make a positive difference, support others, and advocate for social change.
-Students explore value based and ethical issues, and build a strong foundation of knowledge and skills that effectively prepares them for advanced degrees and a broad array of social work careers.
-Some of the growing career paths available include working in the medical arena, schools, criminal justice, mental health, child welfare, gerontology, chemical dependency, residential settings, and services for veterans.
-The social work major, accredited by the Council of Social Work Education, offers students the opportunity to gain “advanced standing” in graduate schools; thereby reducing the amount of time required to complete a master of social work degree.
+Mercyhurst University’s degree in social work provides students with the opportunity to pursue their desire to make a positive difference in the world by supporting others and advocating for social change.
+Students explore value-based and ethical issues and build a strong foundation of knowledge and skills that effectively prepare them for advanced degrees and a broad array of social work careers.
+Some of the growing career paths available include school counselors, working in the medical arena, schools, criminal justice, mental health, child welfare, gerontology, chemical dependency, residential settings, and services for veterans.
+The social work major, accredited by the Council of Social Work Education, offers students the opportunity to gain “advanced standing” in graduate schools; thereby reducing the amount of time required to complete a Master of Social Work degree.

-Our curriculum encompasses: human diversity, populations at risk, human behavior and social environment, social and economic justice, social work research, social welfare and policy, social work values, skills and practice
+Our curriculum gives students a foundation in human diversity, populations at risk, human behavior and social environments, social and economic justice, social work research, social welfare and policy, and social work values, skills, and practice.

 This program may fulfill a portion of the requirements leading to licensure within this field.
 Please visit the State Authorization webpage to review the requirements for licensure by state or program.

-A 21-credit gerontology minor is offered for students wishing to enhance their chosen degree program.
+A 21-credit gerontology minor is offered for students wishing to engage in the study of the physical, mental, and social changes of people as they age through gerontology.
+This program will enhance students’ skill sets in this increasingly important field that can be applied to a variety of careers as life expectancy continues to increase.
 Students in this program must maintain at least a 2.5 GPA in minor courses.
 The course requirements for the gerontology minor include:

 - SOC 107: Introduction to Gerontology